compilerla/compiler.la/_posts/2024-03-22-Civic-Tech-Career-Resources.md

 [Federal Transit Administration Diversity in Federal Transit Internship Program (DFT)](https://twc.edu/programs/FTA.DFT)

 ## Fellowships
-*We keep a running [list of fellowships that are offered within the civic tech](https://docs.google.com/spreadsheets/d/1VpYIEC7MhA_6VVORk5S9CDuccx_tEvFVefeDTilenXQ/edit#gid=0) space.
-Please note we only track the name and URL and some of these programs may not be active.*
+We keep a running [list of fellowships that are offered within the civic tech](https://docs.google.com/spreadsheets/d/1VpYIEC7MhA_6VVORk5S9CDuccx_tEvFVefeDTilenXQ/edit#gid=0) space. *Please note we only track the name and URL and some of these programs may not be active.*

 ## For-profit Civic Tech Companies / Consultancies
-[DataMade](https://datamade.us/): Chicago-based, lots of experience in working with criminal justice data and journalists
+[DataMade](https://datamade.us/): Chicago-based, lots of experience in working with criminal justice data and journalists.

-[Jemurai](https://jemurai.com/): Chicago-based security firm, a delightful bunch of humans in our experience
+[Jemurai](https://jemurai.com/): A security firm with a delightful bunch of humans, in our experience.

-[California Data Collaborative](http://californiadatacollaborative.org/): (non-profit) Los Angeles-based water data collaborative
+[California Data Collaborative](http://californiadatacollaborative.org/): (non-profit) Los Angeles-based water data collaborative.

 [Ministry of Velocity](https://www.ministryofvelocity.com/): San Francisco-based software agency (which is now a cooperative!)